swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// make room for the new item.
   ///
   /// - Parameter item: The new element to insert into the array.
-  /// - Parameter i: The position at which to insert the new element.
+  /// - Parameter index: The position at which to insert the new element.
   ///   `index` must be a valid index in the array.
   ///
   /// - Complexity: O(`self.count`)